brihadeesh/brihadeesh.github.io/content/blogroll.md

 nearly 10 years of having a blog and I love reading so here's a bunch of really cool people whose blogs you should also read.

-1. [Drew Devault's blog](https://drewdevault.com/): Drew founded Sourcehut, the Sway window manager, a lot more software and now maintains all of them.
+1. [Drew DeVault's blog](https://drewdevault.com/): Drew founded Sourcehut, the Sway window manager, a lot more software and now maintains all of them.
 He writes about a variety of topics I find that his takes on political issues really resonate with mine.
 He truly embraces the open source